 Commercial gyms are a for-profit business that makes money off of clients, usually in the form of membership fees.
 On average, consumers pay anywhere from several dollars a visit to hundreds of dollars a year just for the privilege of using the gym’s workout space and tools.
 When you add up everything it costs you to go to the gym, you see that buying your own equipment is a financially savvy choice.

 It is not uncommon for people to overestimate how often they will use a gym membership either.
 U.S. News reports that 67 percent of consumers that sign up for a gym membership never use it.
 Buying a membership seems like a fair deal when you sign the contract, but the reality is going to the gym is a hassle.
 It’s hard to get motivated, so you end up looking for more convenient ways to exercise anyway.
-Gyms don’t give refunds because you decide its too much trouble to go.
+Gyms don’t give refunds because you decide it’s too much trouble to go.

-- • Inconvenient schedules
+- Inconvenient schedules.

-- • Sharing facilities with others
+- Sharing facilities with others.

-- • Workout clothes
+- Workout clothes.

-- • Trainer fees
+- Trainer fees.

-- • Vendor services, such as the juice bar or bottled water
+- Vendor services, such as the juice bar or bottled water.

-A gym that you can use first thing in the morning for a morning run on a treadmill, anytime during the day with a quick elliptical workout, and in the middle of the night – don’t you deserve that level of efficiency?
+A gym that you can use first thing in the morning for a morning run on a treadmill, any time during the day with a quick elliptical workout, and in the middle of the night – don’t you deserve that level of efficiency?
 A home gym is a fitness strategy with benefits that go beyond what a commercial gym can offer.
 It’s time for you to consider what a home gym can do for you.